microsoft/code-with-engineering-playbook/docs/continuous-delivery/devops-provider-recipes/github-actions/runtime-variables/runtime-variables.md

 ## PR Body Variables

-When a PR is made, the PR Body can also be used to setup variables.
+When a PR is made, the PR Body can also be used to set up variables.
 These variables can be made available to all the workflow runs that stem from that PR, which can help ensure that commit messages are more informative and less cluttered, and reduces the work on the developer.

 Once again, this for an expected key and value.
 In this case, the key is `PR_VAR` and the value is `[pr var]`.